frankong/filter_design/README.md

-## Filter design using SDP
+# Filter design using SDP

+This package transforms the one-dimensional filter design problem to a semidefinite program.
+The SDP is then solved using CVX.

+## fdr
+Design a zero-phase order-N filter that minimizes ripples

+Inputs:

+      N - Filter order
+      a - Frequency bands start point
+      b - Frequency bands end point
+      v - value at frequency bands
+Output:

+      x - Order-N filter

+## fde
-Design a minimum energy zero-phase order-N filter subject to bounded constraints
+Design a zero-phase order-N filter subject to bounded constraints

 Inputs: